Fighting For Fair Federal Sentencing

 When you have been convicted of a federal crime, navigating the sentencing process can be daunting.
 Sentencing is governed by a wide variety of statutes, rules, constitutional law and the history of similar individual cases.
 Because federal sentencing guidelines are particularly complex and there is no possibility for parole in federal cases, it is especially important to work with an attorney who has navigated these laws before.

 At Sapone & Petrillo, LLP, we have built our reputation on providing tenacious and skilled defenses to those charged with federal crimes.
-From our office in Long Island, we have helped protect our clients’ rights through careful examination of their case and fighting for a favorable outcome to the sentencing process.
+From our offices in New York City and Long Island, we have helped protect our clients’ rights through careful examination of their case and fighting for a favorable outcome to the sentencing process.

 How Will Your Sentence Be Determined